lm-sys/lm-sys.github.io/index.md

 ## Acknowledgment
 We would like to thank Xinyang Geng, Hao Liu, and Eric Wallace from BAIR; Xuecheng Li, and Tianyi Zhang from Stanford Alpaca team for their insightful discussion and feedback.
-Please check out another concurrent effort from BAIR.
+BAIR will have another blog post soon for the concurrent effort on their chatbot, Koala.